Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Surface impedance And microwave conductivity

 \subsection{Local (London) and Anomalous (Pippard) Relevant Temperature Ranges}

-To distinguish local and anomalous regimes in the normal state, usually, the penetration depth of the field $\lambda_{f}$ is compared to the mean free path of the electrons $\ell$ \cite{Gurevich17}.
+To distinguish local and anomalous regimes in the normal state, usually, the penetration depth of the field $\lambda_{f}$ is compared with the mean free path of the electrons $\ell$ \cite{Gurevich17}.
 In the case of $\lambda_{f}\gg \ell$, the electron scattering on disorder bounds the electron interactions with the field to the local limit.
 On the other hand, in the case of $\lambda_{f}\ll \ell$, only a fraction of electrons, traveling parallel and near the surface, will respond to the electromagnetic field in the so-called anomalous response regime \cite{Callaway74}.
 As an estimate (exact in the local limit) of $\lambda_f$, one can look at (inverse of) the characteristic value of the wavevector in Eq.~\eqref{eq:Impedance_def} defined as $|q_0|=\sqrt{\omega\mu_0|\sigma(\omega)|}$.
 If, for simplicity, we assume Drude-like form for $\sigma(q,\omega)\approx \sigma_n(\omega)$ defined by Eq.~\eqref{eq:Drude}, we are left with \cite{Herman21}

-where $\lambda_{L0} = \sqrt{m/(\mu_0 n e^2)}$ shows to be identical to the London penetration depth of the superconductor in the clean limit at $T = \SI{0}{K}$.
-For explanatory purposes, we also utilize the skin effect penetration depth $\delta=\lambda_{L0}\sqrt{2/\omega\tau}$ throughout the manuscript.
+where $\lambda_{L0} = \sqrt{m/(\mu_0 n e^2)}$ is shown to be identical to the London penetration depth of the superconductor in the clean limit at $T = \SI{0}{K}$.
+For explanatory purposes, we also utilize the skin effect penetration depth $\delta=\lambda_{L0}\sqrt{2/\omega\tau}$ throughout the article.
 We also assume the regime $\omega\tau~\ll~1$ in the second step of Eq.~\eqref{eq:q0l}.
-Notice also that by using $\lambda_{L0}$, normal state resistance and reactance in Eq.~\eqref{eq:Zn} can be written as
+Note also that by using $\lambda_{L0}$, normal state resistance and reactance in Eq.~\eqref{eq:Zn} can be written as